Top-Down Beats Bottom-Up in 3D Instance Segmentation: Conclusion

 \section{Conclusion}

 In this work, we introduced TD3D, a novel 3D instance segmentation method following a top-down paradigm.
 Being fully-convolutional and trained end-to-end in a data-driven way, it does not rely on prior assumptions about the objects, which eases the burden of manually tuning domain-specific hyperparameters.
-We evaluated our method on the standard benchmarks: ScanNet v2, its extension ScanNet200, and S3DIS.
-Our experiments demonstrated that TD3D is on par with state-of-the-art grouping-based 3D instance segmentation methods: being as accurate, it is more than $1.5$x faster on inference.
+We evaluated our method on the standard benchmarks: indoor ScanNet v2, ScanNet200, S3DIS, and aerial STPLS3D.
+Our experiments demonstrated that TD3D is on par with state-of-the-art grouping-based 3D instance segmentation methods: but being as accurate, it is more than $1.9$x faster on inference.